coecms/nci_scripts/README.md

 qcost
 ------

-Calculates the cost, in SU, for a job submitted to the PBS system.
-The [PBS queue information is provided by NCI](https://opus.nci.org.au/display/Help/Queue+Limits) but it can be tedious to determine which configuration of queue and memory request should be used to minimise job cost. `qcost` was created to make this process easier.
+Calculates what it would cost, in SU, for a job submitted to the PBS system with the same configuration.
+The information is all contained in the [PBS queue information is provided by NCI](https://opus.nci.org.au/display/Help/Queue+Limits) but it can be tedious to determine which configuration of queue and memory request should be used to minimise job cost. `qcost` was created to make this process easier.

 Usage:
 ```
-$ ./qcost -h
+./qcost -h
 usage: qcost [-h] -q QUEUE -n NCPUS -m MEM [-t TIME]

-Return the cost (in SUs) for a PBS job submitted on gadi.
-No checking is done to ensure requests are
+Return what it would cost (in SUs) for a PBS job submitted on gadi with the same configuration.
+No checking is done to ensure
-within queue limits.
+requests are within queue limits.

 optional arguments:
   -h, --help            show this help message and exit